By: Marilyn L. Davis

 - “Feel as though…”

-Feelings fall into five general categories, each with degrees of the feeling:
+Feelings fall into five general categories, each with degrees of the emotion:

 - Bad (Jealous, envious, guilty, etc.)

 Because personal blogs need to capture your readers and create a story which they can relate to, using the most dramatic degree of the five general categories, is the better approach.
 Do not tell them you have a good marriage, vacation spot, hobby, or passion in life.
-That is just annoying.
-Tell them how delightful, enjoyable, pleasant, charming, amusing, enchanting, and wonderful this experience was.
+That is just boring and annoying.
+Tell them how delightful, enjoyable, pleasant, charming, amusing, enchanting, and beautiful this experience was.

 What the Reader Wants